 Whether it is still summer or autumn has started to arrive, it is never too soon to think about escaping the depths of the upcoming winter season.
 In fact, there is no time like the present to book your winter holiday.
 That leads to the question of “where?” and one fantastic answer to the question is Barbados.
 A culturally diverse island, it has a fascinating history that has left unshakeable influences in the island’s modern culture.
 It is wrapped in flawless beaches, and yet inland is lush and robust with historic plantations, many kinds of native flora and fauna, and even botanic gardens.

-It is also the single most luxurious island in the Caribbean, possessing more luxury properties per square mile than any other destination.
+It is also the single most luxurious island in the Caribbean, possessing more luxury rentals per square mile than any other destination.
 With much to see and do, and so many luxury villas and properties available, it makes perfect sense for you to choose Barbados as your next winter holiday destination.
 Yet, we have seven more reasons it is a must.

 Held every December, it is a fun and exciting event to witness.
 Runners compete in a variety of races (from 3k to marathons) and every single runner finishes the race with a jump into the ocean.
 With walking allowed, it could be a fantastic addition to your experience on the island!